How Long to Flush Drano with Hot Water? (Quick Answer!)

 Ordinarily, it takes 15-30 minutes for Drano to act before flushing with hot water.
-It primarily depends on the clogging.
+It depends on the clogging.
 You need 15 minutes for a slow-running drain but up to 30 minutes for a stubborn clog.

 How long should you flush Drano with hot water